umbraco/UmbracoDocs/Reference/Management/Models/DictionaryItem-v9.md

 ### new DictionaryItem(Guid? parentId, string itemKey)

 Constructor for creating a new `DictionaryItem` object where the necessary parameters are the parentKey as `Guid` and the key of the `DictionaryItem` as a `string`.
-Use this one if you want to create a `DictionaryItem` untherneath another one.
+Use this one if you want to create a `DictionaryItem` underneath another one.

 ## Properties